Ever wondered how to create the perfect Scandinavian aesthetic in your home when budget cuts need to be made? MARIA FITZPATRICK knows how…

 Whether the Scandinavians invented the concept of “wellness” as we know it, it’s hard to say for sure, but they’re certainly good at it.
 You only need to live with their interiors rules in your home for a short time to see that their mantra of doing things simply and properly clears the mind, and, in these stressful times, is perhaps the most inspired design concept of them all.

-MARIA FITZPATRICK was an interiors editor for The Telegraph and its interiors editor from 2006 to 2014.
+MARIA FITZPATRICK was an interiors editor for The Telegraph from 2006 to 2014.